istricesrl/calabash/README.md

     cp -R ./calabash-master/* /
     rm -rf ./master.zip
     rm -rf ./calabash-master

+Or if you want you can just download the va.script.upgrade.sh scritp and let it do all the work for you:

+    wget https://github.com/istricesrl/calabash/blob/master/usr/sbin/va.script.upgrade.sh && ./va.script.upgrade.sh

+after doing this, you probably want to remove the spare va.script.upgrade.sh from your home directory, since a copy of the script will be downloaded in /usr/sbin when you complete the install.

 ## config files
 calabash uses a few config file to keep important informations at hand, these are usually located in /etc and